EraldyHq/kubee/resources/charts/stable/mailpit/README.md

 kubee -c clusterName helmet play mailpit
 ```
 * Once installed,
-  * the smtp server is available at `hostname:465` in tls mode without any authentication
+  * the smtp server is available:
+    * at `hostname:465` in tls mode without any authentication
+    * by default only for your private network if defined
-  * the web server is available at https://hostname
+  * the web server is available at https://hostname with the traefik authentication